What we do...

 Meadow in my Garden is a not-for-profit CIC, promoting gardening for wildlife.
 We supply an extensive range of unique, expertly designed seed mixtures, providing a spectacular long-flowering succession for the benefit of people and pollinators.

-Our work is exclusively funded through seed sales and donations.
+Our work is exclusively funded through seed sales, online and at events across the country, and through generous donations.

 Thank you for your support.